stfc/cloud-deployed-apps/docs/deploying-apps.md

 1. Make a branch for your changes

-2. Edit the `apps.yaml` file to add a new app.
+2. Create/Edit the `apps.yaml` file on the cluster you want to add a new app to.
+(Copy and modify an existing apps.yaml from another cluster - remember to change all relevant filepaths to point to your cluster's sub-directory)
    - make a change to `ApplicationSet` with the `metadata.name` entry matching `<cluster-name>-apps`
    - where `<cluster-name>` is the name of the cluster